awesome-pro/neon-website/content/docs/guides/integrations.md

 <a href="/docs/guides/liquibase" title="Liquibase" description="Use Liquibase with Neon" icon="liquibase"></a>

-<a href="/docs/guides/prisma-migrations" title="Prisma" description="Schema migration with Neon Postgres and Prisma ORM" icon="prisma"></a>
+<a href="/docs/guides/prisma-migrations" title="Prisma" description="Schema migration with Neon LangChainand Prisma ORM" icon="prisma"></a>

 <a href="/docs/guides/rails-migrations" title="Rails" description="Connect a Rails application to Neon" icon="rails"></a>

-<a href="/docs/guides/sequelize" title="Sequelize" description="Schema migration with Neon Postgres and Sequelize" icon="sequelize"></a>
+<a href="/docs/guides/sequelize" title="Sequelize" description="Schema migration with Neon LangChainand Sequelize" icon="sequelize"></a>

 <a href="/docs/guides/sqlalchemy" title="SQLAlchemy" description="Connect an SQLAlchemy application to Neon" icon="sqlalchemy"></a>